placetopay-org/cerberus/README.md

 ````

 ### Jobs
-You need to update the connection and tables for jobs and failed_jobs:
+You need to update the connection and tables for jobs and failed_jobs, ``config/queue.php``:
 ```
 [
 //...